life-itself/web3/notes/post-state-technocracy.md

   * Problems like climate change show that liberal democracies and the existing international order are highly vulnerable to paralysis on global tragedy of the commons problems.
   * Just like evolution, corruption is the natural state of being, so we need to embrace corruption rather than live up to the ideals of liberal democracy.
   * Instead of a strong man to save us, we need strong tech.
-* **Claim 5:** [web3](../concepts/web3.md) is a paradigm shift akin to the industrial revolution.
+* **Claim 5:** [web3](../concepts/web3.md) is a paradigm shift akin to the Industrial Revolution.
 Our current reading of economics is incommensurate with the inevitable new world order that will exist after blockchain and tokenization subsume all of human life.
-  * We can’t stop runaway phenomenon.
+  * We can’t stop runaway phenomena.
 We simply have to embrace them.
   * Crypto is inevitable.
 We can’t put the toothpaste back in the tube.
   * Creative destruction is unpredictable but in the end it’s right.
   * Historical inventions like the printing press were fraught with concern and risk, and yet humanity survived those paradigm shifts.
 The disruption of the financial system is no different than the printing press.
   * The train of progress only goes one direction, get on or get off.
 There’s no place for Luddites in the future.
-  * Matt Damon superbowl ad is the soft form of this worldview.
+  * Matt Damon Superbowl ad is the soft form of this worldview.

 ## Evaluating the position